Skip to main content

 In Australia, GST works like so: The businesses are charged at each stage of the manufacturing process, and the end customer is charged at the point of sale.
 The GST is then refunded to everyone through tax credits, except the end consumer.

-US Sales Tax
+What is US Sales Tax?

-Technically, all of these taxes listed could be called a type of “sales tax.”
+Technically, all of these taxes listed could be called a type of “sales tax”.
 But what we mean here is a simple, one-time tax charged at the point of purchase.
 The money goes from the consumer, to the vendor, to the government, the end.
 This form of sales tax exists throughout the United States, determined at the state and local levels.
 (There is no overarching national sales tax in the US.)

 Because the states and local municipalities can all decide their various rules, sales tax in the US is notoriously complicated… To understand how the system works, check out our primer on US sales tax on digital products.